CD Calculator

 ACCOUNT FOR INFLATION AND TAXES IN CD RETURNS

 CD interest counts as taxable income.
 If you're in the 22% tax bracket, a 4% CD return becomes 3.12% after taxes.
-Consider holding CDs in tax-advantaged accounts like IRAs or Roth IRAs to keep more of your earnings.
+Holding CDs in an IRA or Roth IRA cuts that tax drag, so more of your interest stays in your pocket.

 CD Calculator FAQ